How Weather Detectives Scrutinize Would-Be World Records

 One person who received the news with keen interest was Randy Cerveny, a geographer at Arizona State University.
 He plays a key role in verifying extreme weather measurements, under the auspices of the United Nations agency that standardizes weather measurements around the globe.

-Since 2007, Cerveny has been in charge of organizing ad hoc committees to independently verify superlative weather measurements — like the highest ocean wave, or the strongest wind gust.
+Since 2007, Cerveny has been in charge of organizing ad hoc committees to independently verify superlative weather measurements — such as the highest ocean wave or the strongest wind gust.

-For him, this gig started back in 2005, when he was watching as Hurricane Katrina battered New Orleans.
+For Cerveny, this gig started in 2005 when he was watching as Hurricane Katrina battered New Orleans.

 "I heard several news reports referring to it as the worst hurricane that's ever been seen.
-And that's not true," says Cerveny, who notes that a far deadlier one hit Galveston, Texas in 1900, and an apocalyptic storm ravaged what is now Bangladesh in 1970.
+And that's not true," says Cerveny, who notes that a far deadlier one hit Galveston, Texas, in 1900, and an apocalyptic storm ravaged what is now Bangladesh in 1970.

 It occurred to him that there was no system at the time to verify claims about world records for weather.